PlqnK/csgo-cfg/README.md

 ## Usage

+### General

 You don't need to add `+exec autoexec.cfg` to your CS:GO launch options but you need to add `-language textmodorel` to enable the Orel Text Mod.

-For optimal use, you shouldn't delete the folder that contains the git repository that's in your `Documents` folder so that you can later edit the files it contains and just re-execute the `copy-cfg-files` script again.
+For optimal use, you shouldn't delete the folder that contains the git repository that's in your `Documents` folder in order to edit the files it contains later and just re-execute the `copy-cfg-files` script again.

+### In-game

+The `autoexec.cfg` file is automatically executed at launch and write every values it contains inside the `config.cfg` file.

+If you want to enable "Practice mode" you just need the execute the `practice.cfg` file by opening the console (by pressing "-" or whatever you have set "toggleconsole" to in `binds.cfg`), typing `exec practice` and pressing `ENTER`.
+Same thing if you want to enable "Overwatch mode" or "Screenshot mode", use `exec overwatch` and `exec screenshot` respectively.

+"Practice mode" enable multiple useful options if you want to practice your spray control or grenade throws in an offline server.

+"Overwatch mode" create multiple useful keybinds for reviewing Overwatch cases.

+"Screenshot mode" is a config made to take great screenshots of your skins with a blurred background.
+In order to use it you need to:

+- Execute it.
+- As the message says in the console, enable motion blur in the video settings.
+- In-game, wiggle your mouse as much as possible making your screen as blurry as possible
+- Press "K", it will freeze all post-processing effect (like motion blur) in their current state so you will have a permanent blurred background.
+- Press "M" to slow the in-game speed.
+- Press your weapon inspect key and you will be able to take screenshots of it under every angle.

 ## Personal config